webdevjin/tictactoe/README.md

 If there is no winning pattern selected, it is a draw game.

 Result messages will display and hold for 4 seconds for the game to restart, or the player can click the Game Start button to refresh the page starting the new game.

+Future enhancements:

+ - Score board displays player names, and winning scores
+ - Input text for players to type in their names, and names to display on the score board
+ - More token for players to choose
+ - Refine look and feel to be more appealing to target audience